Uki884/vue-provide-form/README.md

 ```
 ※ Vue 2 not supported yet

-provide state to Form in the top level components
+### Provide state to Form in the top level components
 ※ Array not supported yet

 ```js